Gasheja/event_locator2/README.md

 ---

 ### 🔍 Location-Based Search
-- Implement a **🔎 search functionality** that allows users to find events within a specified radius of their location.
+- I Implemented a **🔎 search functionality** that allows users to find events within a specified radius of their location.

 ---